giantswarm/docs/src/content/ui-api/kubectl-gs/_index.md

 ---
-linkTitle: kubectl gs
+linkTitle: kubectl-gs
-title: kubectl gs plugin reference
+title: kubectl-gs reference
-description: Main page for documentation on kubectl gs, the Giant Swarm kubectl plugin, with an overview of all commands, plus information on how to install and upgrade.
+description: Main page for documentation on kubectl-gs, the Giant Swarm kubectl plugin, with an overview of all commands, plus information on how to install and upgrade.
 weight: 30

 # layout: single avoids the listing of sub pages at the end